TL;DR

 Why track P50, P95, and P99 separately

 Averages hide tail latency.
 A system with average latency of 2 seconds may have P99 latency of 30 seconds, meaning 1% of users experience a 30 second wait.
-[The Google SRE book has long emphasised that mean latency is "a misleading metric for user-facing services," with percentile distributions being the right operational signal].
+This is why SRE practice tracks percentile distributions rather than means for user-facing services.

 | Metric | What it represents |